ljan/pd2-runewizard/README.md

 # Thanks

-- @fabd for making the original Runewizard and allowing people will zero code knowledge(me) to modify it
+- @fabd for making the original Runewizard and allowing people with zero code knowledge(me) to modify it
 - @migouelBL for providing required levels data (in the old repository)

 # Copyright notices